We welcome contributions to the ESP-IDF project!

 Is there documentation or examples that go with code contributions?
 There are additional suggestions for writing good examples in examples readme.

 Are comments and documentation written in clear English, with no spelling or grammar errors?

 Example contributions are also welcome.
 Please check the Creating Examples guide for these.

 If the contribution contains multiple commits, are they grouped together into logical changes (one major change per pull request)?
 Are any commits with names like “fixed typo” squashed into previous commits?

 If you are unsure about any of these points, please open the Pull Request anyhow and then ask us for feedback.

 Pull Request Process

 After you open the Pull Request, there will probably be some discussion in the comments field of the request itself.

 Once the Pull Request is ready to merge, it will first be merged into our internal git system for in-house automated testing.

-If this process passes, it will be merged onto the public github repository.
+If this process passes, it will be merged into the public GitHub repository.